surlykke/Go-Generics-with-constraints/README.md

 	return x1 + x2
 }
 ```
-A compiler should extract the restriction 'addable' - that a concrete type must support the addition operator, and the compiler would
+A compiler should extract the restriction 'addable' - that a concrete type substituted for `T` must support the addition operator,
-use that knowledge in checking the validity of concrete instantiations of `Add`.
+and the compiler would use that knowledge in checking the validity of concrete instantiations of `Add`.

 What I want to do here is develop an alternative to that: Rather than having the compiler extract restrictions,
-put the onus on the developer to declare these restrictions (which I'll call constraints)  _explicitly_.
+put the onus on the developer to declare these restrictions _explicitly_.

-So I propose generics for Go with constraints:
+So I propose generics for Go with _concepts_:

 Generics means that types and functions may be _parametrized_, ie. depend on type parameters.

-Constraints means limits on what concrete types may be substituted for a type parameter.
+They may be instantiated with _concrete types_ substituted for the type parameters.

+Concepts are used to associate a _contract_ with a type parameter in much the same way that
+an interface can be used to impose a contract on an ordirnay parameter.
+Like interfaces, concepts define a _method set_, but a concept may also define a set of _fields_
+and/or a set of _operators_.

-This determines _what you can do_ with the parameter in the generic definition.
+What you can do with a type parameter in a generic definition is that which it's associated concept defines.
+You may call methods on the type parameter, access fields on it or apply operators to it, only if it is associated
+with a concept that has those methods, fields or operators.

 The aim is that the correctness of a generic definition can be verified at the point of _definition_:
 When instantiating a generic type, the compiler only needs to verify that the concrete types substituted for the type parameters
-fulfill the constraints given, and then the validity of the instantiation follows.
+implements the given concepts, and then the validity of the instantiation follows.

 I believe that with this, the compiler can be made simpler, the code will be more readable and that it will allow for better tooling.

 ## Generics

+First, let's lay out generics looks.

 Type- and function definitions at package level may be generic.
 That means they may depend on type parameters.
 An example: